Here’s why you shouldn’t ignore the value of search. Plus how your business can get the most out of a well-developed search results strategy.

 - Think about what your target reader’s full purchase journey may be like.
 Then develop content that will attract, appeal to, and be of use to your target market at all stages of their purchase journey—and that closes the sale!

 - Consider that consumers turn to search for inspiration and ideas well before they even know what to buy.
-For example: They would browse several ‘best father’s day gifts’ lists before buying something for dad.
+For example: They would browse different ‘best father’s day gifts’ lists before buying something for dad.

 - Don’t bore or confuse readers with subpar ad copy – craft a focused and high-impact message that centers around one or two key points that differentiate you from the competition.